Tulsa Drinking Water Quality

 What's Really in Your Tap Water?

-Good news for Tulsa residents — your tap water meets all federal safety standards.
+Good news for Tulsa residents — your tap water meets all current EPA drinking water standards.
 With 145 ppm hardness (8.5 gpg), expect some mineral deposits over time.
 Lead levels test well below the EPA action level.
 No violations have been recorded in the past 3 years.

 Safe to Drink